 As the chives are cooking, prepare 2 cups of warm water and whisk in 1 tablespoon of chicken bouillon.
 Add to pot along with chopped sorrel leaves.
 Cook for 5 minutes.

-We hope you enjoy this garden-to-table recipe!
+We hope you enjoy this sorrel recipe!
 Oh, if you don’t have an immersion blender yet (as is mentioned in the recipe), here’s the one we recommend.
 It will save you a ton of time and work in the kitchen.

 And if you want to learn about more the edible “weeds” growing in your yard and how to use them, read our article 16 common edible weeds growing in your yard… with recipes!